ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A relay MAY add information to requests if the Client is aware of the nature of the information that could be added.
-Any addition MUST NOT include information that directly identifies the Client, including any pseudonymous identifier.
+Any addition MUST NOT include information that uniquely and permanently identifies the Client, including any pseudonymous identifier.
 Information added by the relay - beyond what is already revealed through encapsulated requests from Clients - can reduce the size of the anonymity set of Clients at a gateway.